tidy-finance/website/docs/10_introduction.md

     linetype = "dashed"
   ) +
   labs(
-    x = NULL, y = NULL,
+    x = NULL,
+    y = NULL,
-    title = "Distribution of daily AAPL returns (in percent)", subtitle = "The dotted vertical line indicates the historical 5% quantile" ) + theme_bw()
+    title = "Distribution of daily AAPL returns (in percent)", subtitle = "The dotted vertical line indicates the historical 5% quantile" )
 ```

 <img src="10_introduction_files/figure-html/unnamed-chunk-6-1.png" width="672" style="display: block; margin: auto;" />

 Here, `bins = 100` determines the number of bins and hence implicitly the width of the bins.
 Before proceeding, make sure you understand how to use the geom `geom_vline()` to add a dotted red line that indicates the 5\% quantile of the daily returns.
 A typical task before proceeding with *any* data is to compute summary statistics for the main variables of interest.